People collaborating in front of computers

 Joanne Kemp

-NHMRC Emerging Leadership Fellow, Associate Professor, La Trobe Sport and Exercise Medicine Research Centre, School of Allied Health, Human Services and Sport, La Trobe University
+NHMRC Emerging Leadership Fellow, Associate Professor; La Trobe Sport and Exercise Medicine Research Centre, School of Allied Health, Human Services and Sport, La Trobe University

 Associate Professor Joanne Kemp is a NHMRC Emerging Leader Fellow at the Latrobe Sport and Exercise Medicine Research Centre and is the academic director of the Latrobe University clinical trials platform.
 She is also a Sport & Exercise Physiotherapist of 30 years’ experience and editor at the British Journal of Sports Medicine.
 She has >140 publications and >$13 million research funding.
 She has a particular interest in interventions that can slow the progression and reduce the symptoms associated with hip pain and hip osteoarthritis.